 Preventive screening services and diagnostic tests in an outpatient facility will have coverage through Part B. One diagnostic test your doctor may run will be an electrocardiogram or EKG to determine if you have Atrial Fibrillation.

-A cardiologist is a heart specialist that will check the status of your AFib.
+A cardiologist is a heart specialist who will check your AFib status.
 You can expect Medicare to cover medically necessary treatments for your AFib.
 Although, experimental treatments aren’t likely to have coverage since Medicare only covers treatments approved by the FDA.

 Once you have an Atrial Fibrillation diagnosis, you start to wonder which treatment procedures Medicare will cover.
-AFib is expensive to manage because treatment is ongoing, and surgery may sometimes be required.
+AFib is expensive to manage because ongoing treatment and surgery may sometimes be required.

 Part B covers outpatient services such as doctor visits, diagnostic services, Durable Medical Equipment (DME), screenings, and physical therapy.

 Medicare covers 80% of the cost after you meet applicable deductibles.
-But, 20% of over $40,000 is quite a bit of money annually.
+But, 20% of over $40,000 is a lot of money annually.
 So, while Medicare does provide you with some insurance, having an additional policy such as Part C or Medigap can save you money.

 If the treatment your doctor orders is in the form of a medication you take at home, Medicare won’t cover that.
 Instead, you’ll need prescription drug coverage to help with the cost of AFib drugs.